ga-wdi-boston/sql/README.md

 ## Introduction

+Why are we talking about SQL?

+Most applications need a [data store](https://en.wikipedia.org/wiki/Data_store) to persist important information.
+A relational database is the most common datastore for a web application.
+SQL is the language of relational databases.

 At it's simplest, a relational database is a mechanism to store and retrieve data in a tabular form.